 The Canadian Food Inspection Agency (CFIA) recognizes that the most adverse reactions are caused by the following foods and their derivatives: peanuts, tree nuts (almonds, Brazil nuts, cashews, hazelnuts (filberts), macadamia nuts, pecans, pine nuts, pistachios, walnuts), sesame seeds, milk, eggs, fish, and crustaceans (crab, crayfish, lobster and shrimp) and shellfish (clams, mussels, oysters, scallops), soy, and wheat.

-- All areas of Nutracelle's manufacturing facilities are Peanut?Free and Tree Nut-Free including the lunchroom, the office, store, parlour, and any company vehicle.
+- All areas of Nutracelle's manufacturing facilities are Peanut-Free and Tree Nut-Free including the lunchroom, the office, store, parlor, and any company vehicle.
 Absolutely zero products containing peanuts are permitted to enter our manufacturing facility at any time.

 - Employees, contractors and visitors must not bring any products containing peanuts or tree nuts in their lunches.
 It is essential that if an employee goes out for lunch that they take every precaution possible to ensure that they do not bring even a trace amount of peanut or tree nut product back into our facility.